nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 Ukrainian people previously overwhelmingly voted against.

 The principle under attack here is the right to self-determination.
-This right the right of people everywhere to have control over their own destiny, and to decide for themselves if which country they want to be a part of.
+This right is the right of people everywhere to have control over their own destiny, and to decide for themselves which country they want to be a part of.
 The test of whether Ukraine is independent or not is now whether Russian people will be better off if they invade their neighbour.
 It is not whether Putin can make a convoluted historical argument justifying a war.
-Under the rules-based system the question is: Do the people in Ukraine want to be a part of Russia, or not?
+Under the rules-based system the only question is: Do the people in Ukraine want to be a part of Russia, or not?

 The principle of self-determination has brought widespread freedom to countries.
 Far from being a tool of colonialism, this principle saw